liposo/Sheeturl/README.md

 2. Create a Google sheet and share it, make the permissions like in the image
     ![alt text][logo]

-    [logo]: /img/link-sharing.png "Link-sharing"
+    [logo]: assets/img/link-sharing.png "Link-sharing"

-6. Go to Chome > Extensions (chrome://extensions/) and enable developer mode, click on Load unpacked and select the folder of this extension.
+6. Go to Chome > Extensions (chrome://extensions/) and enable developer mode, click on Load unpacked and select the folder of this repository.

-7. Right-click the extension icon and open the options page, place the URL and the sheet name in the input fields and click on save.

-8. Now when the extension icon is clicked the tab title and URL will be saved in that sheet, saved URLs can be seen in the options page.
+7. Click on the extension icon to save the URL and Title of the current tab; saved URLs can be seen in the options page.